ATTENTION: If you belong to the LaaS Cert program, the training does not include an exam.

 Prerequisites

-There are no technical prerequisites required to take this course.
-However, basic computer skills and knowledge of environments related to Information Technology are recommended.
+No technical prerequisites are required to take this course.
+However, basic computer skills and knowledge of IT-related environments are recommended.

 Software and Hardware Requirements